JohnGoldsmith/dotnetrdf-wiki/UserGuide-Storage-Servers.md

 ## Properties

-These interfaces provide a single //IOBehaviour// property which reports [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.IOBehaviour|IOBehaviour]] that describes the capabilities of an implementation i.e. which operations are supported.
+These interfaces provide a single `IOBehaviour` property which reports [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.IOBehaviour|IOBehaviour]] that describes the capabilities of an implementation i.e. which operations are supported.

 ## Methods